SciPhi-AI/R2R/README.md

 </h3>

 # About
-R2R (RAG to Riches)  bridges local LLM experiments with production-ready Retrieval-Augmented Generation (RAG).
-It offers developers a cutting-edge, comprehensive RAG system with a RESTful API for seamless integration.
+R2R was designed to bridge the gap between local LLM experimentation and scalable, production-ready Retrieval-Augmented Generation (RAG).
+R2R provides a comprehensive and SOTA RAG system for developers, built around a RESTful API for ease of use.

 For a more complete view of R2R, check out the [full documentation](https://r2r-docs.sciphi.ai/).